 In parallel with park design and construction, PfDD is actively engaged in a $25 million fundraising campaign to assure the long-term maintenance and support of all Downtown parks.
 The Parks for Downtown Dallas General Endowment was established in 2018 to support future public improvements and ensure that our Downtown park system continues to contribute to the sustainability and quality of life for decades to come.
-The fund will complement the city’s investment in routine maintenance and assure the quality of these green spaces in an urban environment.
+The fund complements the City’s investment in routine maintenance and upholds the quality of these green spaces in a dense urban environment.

 Parks for Downtown Dallas is a longtime partner in building and maintaining Downtown Dallas parks and open space, beginning with the construction of Lubben Plaza which was gifted to the City of Dallas in 1985.
 PfDD is proud to have supported Downtown parks through grants to the Dallas Parks Foundation for Pioneer Plaza; the creation of the Dallas Police Memorial; maintenance of Lubben Plaza from 2002-2018; multi-year funding for the operations of Ferris Plaza; as well as the design, construction and ongoing maintenance of Belo Garden.